AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-09-numerical-integration-error-analysis.md

 Here's what the midpoint rule looks like graphically:

-{% include picture.html img="midpoint" ext="JPG" alt="Numerical integration using the midpoint rule." %}
+{% include picture.html img="midpoint" ext="jpg" alt="Numerical integration using the midpoint rule." %}

 Since we don't know what $$f(x)$$ actually is, we'll approximate the function using a Taylor series expansion centered at $$m$$: